 Please see our policies section for all relevant Safeguarding policies.

 At Old Stratford Primary School, we take safeguarding children very seriously.
-We all have a statutory duty to safeguard and promote the welfare of children therefore if you have any concerns about a child or young person in our school, you must share the information immediately with the a Designated Leader (Mrs Sarbutts or Mrs Faraday).
+We all have a statutory duty to safeguard and promote the welfare of children therefore if you have any concerns about a child or young person in our school, you must share the information immediately with the a Designated Leader (Mrs Sarbutts, Mrs Faraday or Mrs Wilkins).
 Our named safeguarding governor is Mr Christopher Balderstone.

 If you think the matter is very serious and may be related to child protection, for example, physical, emotional, sexual abuse or neglect, please ask to speak to member of staff confidentially, you will then be asked to provide them with a written record of your concern.
 A copy of the form to complete can be obtained from the school office.
 Please ensure you complete all sections as described.